 Making Homemade Truffle and Bliss Ball Dog Treats

-Truffle (bliss ball) style dog treats can be made using any combination of dog-friendly ingredients that you like, as long as they set firm.
-This usually requires using either ingredients that set when chilled (coconut oil is one of my favourites) and/or ingredients that will absorb moisture and firm up with some set time (coconut flour is one of my favourites).
-These berry truffle dog treats also include ground flax for a boost of healthiness and firming support.
+Truffle (bliss ball) dog treats can be made using any combination of dog-friendly ingredients, as long as they set firm.
+This usually requires using either ingredients that set when chilled (coconut oil is one of my favourites) and/or ingredients that absorb moisture to firm up with set time (coconut flour is one of my favourites).
+These berry truffle dog treats also include ground flax for healthiness and firming support.

 No-Bake Berry Truffle Dog Treat Recipe